“I will honor Christmas in my heart and try to keep it all year.” –Charles Dickens

 This topic can spark tension in our culture.
 How do you find a balance between focusing too little or too much on gift giving?
 Again, this is going to falter to everyone’s own discretion.
 Nonetheless, we must remember that giving gifts is important, and fun, and necessary!

 Gift giving is done out of love and care.
 You give a gift to someone because you know them or you are getting to know them.
 You choose wisely based on their quirks, tastes, and specific styles.
 You give what you know they want but will not ask for.
-Or, you gift as a means of meeting someone’s needs.
+Or, you give as a means of meeting someone’s needs.
 Whatever the reason, you are a blessing.

 A huge part of the American Christmas tradition is gift gifting.
 SWAB is centered around it.
 For this year’s event day, Mallory and I were paired with a fifth-grade student named Ty.
 We could meet her needs and wants by purchasing gifts!
 Her favorite gifts were new art supplies: a sketchpad, coloring book, and a large pack of colored pencils.

 To keep the spirit of Christmas alive throughout the year though, we must give ourselves permission to both give and receive gifts.
-It is the smallest token such as a birthday card, a souvenir, or flowers, that exude affection.
+It is the smallest token such as a birthday card, a souvenir, or flowers that exude affection.

 By being active in our communities and participating in gift giving, we will do our part to keep Christmas alive all year.
 I am so thankful that a day dedicated to Christmas taught me that if I let it the Christmas spirit will remain alive for 365 days.
 And who can object to this?